GoogleCloudPlatformTraining/cp306-gke-pod-creation/README.md

 # cp300-gke-pod-creation
-For GKE module 5 Hands-on training section
+Used in the CP300 course - For GKE pod creation lab.